JelteF/PyLaTeX/README.md

 I will keep adding functionality I need to this library, an interface for graphics and math will probably be added in a future version.

-If you add a feature yourself, or fixed a bug, please send a pull request.
+If you add a feature yourself, or fix a bug, please send a pull request.

 You can submit issues, but it will not be my priority to fix them.
 My job and education are a bit higher on the priority list.